-LEADERSHIP STEP: Throughout the year, you have been encouraged to identify, clarify and review your values to ensure that you are acting on them.
+LEADERSHIP STEP: Throughout the year, you have been encouraged to identify, clarify and review your values to ensure you are acting on them.
 Have you taken the time to spell them out?
 Have you then put them in some order of priority?
 This may seem like a cumbersome exercise because it is new to you.
 Your Step today is to read the attached article and follow the steps to write out your values.
-If you have done that, then help someone else clarity theirs.
+If you have done that, then help someone else clarify theirs.